openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

 It is worth noting that now `evaluate` method that can compute accuracy on demand is also available in the `Pipeline` object.

-In case when `AccuracyAwareQuantization` does not allow to achieve the desired accuracy-performance trade-off, it is recommended to try Quantization-aware Training from [NNCF](@ref docs_nncf_introduction).
+In case when Accuracy-aware Quantization does not allow to achieve the desired accuracy-performance trade-off, it is recommended to try Quantization-aware Training from [NNCF](@ref docs_nncf_introduction).

 ## Examples